White Smoke From Your Exhaust: Causes, Diagnosis & How to Fix It

 How to Check if White Smoke is Caused by a Blown Head Gasket

 If your car is producing white smoke, it may be caused by a blown head gasket.
-There are a few key points to check, to help diagnose the problem
+There are a few key points to check to help diagnose the problem

 Does the smoke continue after a few minutes of driving?

-If so then there’s a good chance the engine is burning coolant, through either the head gasket or a cracked cylinder head and/or block.
+If so, then there’s a good chance the engine is burning coolant through either the head gasket or a cracked cylinder head and/or block.

 Does your coolant level drop?

 Coolant should stay at a constant level, with only very minimal losses over many thousands of miles.
-If you’re having to top up your coolant regularly, and have constant white smoke, it’s likely your head gasket has blown.
+If you’re having to top up your coolant regularly and have constant white smoke, it’s likely your head gasket has blown.

 Does your coolant tank bubble?

-If you can see bubbles rising inside your expansion tank, along with the two previous symptoms, there is a strong chance the pressure inside the cylinder is pressurising the coolant system, through a break in the head gasket.
+If you can see bubbles rising inside your expansion tank, along with the two previous symptoms, there is a strong chance the pressure inside the cylinder is pressurising the coolant system through a break in the head gasket.

 Try a Block Testing Kit

-An inexpensive test you can do at home is a block leak test, which uses a simple device to check if exhaust gases are escaping through the coolant system, a surefire sign the head gasket is blown.
+An inexpensive test you can do at home is a block leak test, which uses a simple device to check if exhaust gases are escaping through the coolant system, a surefire sign that the head gasket is blown.

 The kits are around £20 and involve adding some of the included liquid into the plastic device, then this is held over the coolant expansion tank with the engine running.
 Be sure to follow the instructions on the product, and never open the coolant tank when the engine is already hot.